BBVA/apicheck/docs/_legacy/_docs/source/use_cases/developers.rst

 Find low level bugs
 -------------------

 Navigate using ``APICheck``'s proxy.
-Then analyze it with *dataset*.
+Then cli_analyze it with *dataset*.
 This tool allows you to discover strange http headers, or unusual endpoints used during the navigation.
 Also Cookie or JWT Token size growth.

 API Diff